datumorphism/datumorphism.github.io/content/wiki/computation/basics-of-computation.md

 **Round off** is the bias from the machine accuracy and it accumulates.

-**Truncation error** is the difference between  the true answer and teh answer obtained.
-The reason or this is that we are doing numerical calculations by discretiszation of the functions.
-This error is the discrepancy on a ideal computer that n round off is present.
+**Truncation error** is the difference between  the true answer and the answer obtained.
+The reason or this is that we are doing numerical calculations by discretization of the functions.
+This error is the discrepancy on an ideal computer that n round off is present.

 As the round off error gets magnified and finally swamp the useful answer in the calculation, the method is unstable.
-An algrimth like this can work on a ideal computer but not a practical one.
+An algorithm like this can work on an ideal computer but not a practical one.

 [^1]: I have always been speculating that we probably would have a lot of decimal computer theories if Charles Babbage built that difference engine.